Sustainability

 Can we adapt our design to make trousers easier to dismantle?
 Can we use materials that are easier to reuse?

-At this moment, it is difficult to predict what future industrial-scale technologies will allow.
-Current developments are mostly (subsidized) pilot projects on a laboratory or small scale, primarily driven by major fashion brands.
-We are a small player who cannot set the rules; we must follow what becomes technically feasible.
-However, we will be among the first to implement viable circular solutions.
+At the moment, it is very difficult to assess what future techniques will make possible on an industrial scale.
+Right now, they are all (subsidised) pilot projects at lab or small scale, mainly driven by large fashion companies.
+We are a small player who cannot set the rules of the game, we have to follow what becomes technically possible.
+Still, we will be among the first to apply whatever becomes possible in terms of circularity.